 Distracted driving kills.
 We can’t stress this enough.
 If you cause a car accident due to negligence and distracted driving, you will have to face the fallout.

 Auto accidents cause more than vehicular damage and a hike in your insurance rates.
 When distracted driving is at play, you could be facing the effects of your own or someone else’s:

 - Personal injuries or death

 - Physical or mental pain and suffering

 - Lost wages and medical bills

 Don’t let this happen to you.
 Keep your eyes on the road, and pull over when you cannot.
 Each time you get behind the wheel, you have a responsibility to drive safely.

 Personal Injury & Car Accident Lawyers in Fort Meyers, FL

 Even the safest of drivers can still be hit.
 If you’ve been seriously injured in an auto accident involving a distracted driver, call 833-546-3675.
 Kelleher Law’s legal team can help you get the compensation you deserve.
-We serve clients throughout southwest Florida, including Fort Meyers, Naples and Cape Coral.
+We serve clients throughout southwest Florida, including Naples, Fort Myers, Atlanta, GA and Cape Coral.